Values and Ethos

 - Motivated and enthused by the challenge of learning

-- Inspired to succeed in all aspects of learning
+- Inspired to enjoy and succeed in all aspects of learning

 - Proud of their own achievements and to value, respect and celebrate the success of others